Best Practices

 controlFlowObfuscation = true

-}Add control flow and reference proxy.
-Test thoroughly — if any issues appear, use @Exclude on affected methods.
+}Add control flow on top of the mobile preset.
+Test thoroughly — if any issues appear, use @Exclude on affected methods or per-protection exclusions like excludePackages("com.example.ui:ControlFlowMatrix").

 Phase 3: Runtime Protections